UIUCLearningLanguageLab/Humans/readme_project_description.md

 For example, suppose in the corpus, we observed lots of 'eat apple' and 'eat banana', and another noun 'lingou' which has never been coupled with 'eat'in the corpus.
 The semantic model should first in the representation account for the 'fact' that 'eat' can go with 'apple' and banana, while infer whether 'eat lingou' make sense, basing on how similar is 'lingou' to 'apple' and 'banana'.
-If in the corpus, lingou always appear in the exact same position as 'apple' and 'banana' wihtin a sentence, and it couples with lots of other verbs and adjectives which also goes with the two fruits, the semantic representation should be able to form the induction that 'lingou' might be something that similar to a fruit, therefore edible and could be an argument for 'eat'.
+If in the corpus, 'lingou' always appear in the exact same position as 'apple' and 'banana' wihtin a sentence, and it couples with lots of other verbs and adjectives which also goes with the two fruits, the semantic representation should be able to form the induction that 'lingou' might be something that similar to a fruit, therefore edible and could be an argument for 'eat'.